Sign up to receive e-newsletters, discounts and promotions

 Our outdoor market opens in April behind the ARC recreation center, and runs thru October.
 Note: The address is shown above is the ARC location.

-November thru March, the market moves indoors at the Parkade Center: 601 Business Loop 70 W.
+November thru March, the market moves indoors at the Parkade Center: 601 Business Loop 70 W. Closed the Saturday after Thanksgiving and Christmas.

 Check our website for details, a vendor list and dates.